 Cannonball House (c.
 1760)

-Located at the Corner of Bank Street and Front Streets in historic Lewes, this Maritime Museum is open Sunday from 12:00pm-3:00pm and Monday-Saturday 10:00am-4:00pm until December 31.
-January 1-March 31, 2014, hours will be 12:00pm-3:00pm Friday-Monday.
-Admission is $5.
-Children, Students and Members are free.
-Admission is included with the purchase of a Maritime Tour ticket.
+Located at the Corner of Bank Street and Front Streets in historic Lewes, this Maritime Museum is currently open Sundays 12:00pm-3:00pm and Mondays, Fridays, and Saturdays 11:00pm-4:00pm.
+Admission is free through March 31.
+Donations are appreciated.

 Struck by a cannonball during the War of 1812, the Cannonball House – which is home to the Society’s immense collection of maritime artifacts – carries a long relationship with the sea.
 Artifacts that tell of Lewes’s storied past with the sea are exhibited, including the Fourth Order Fresnel Lens from Fourteen Foot Bank Light in Delaware Bay.